djpugh/MTfit/docs/source/cli.rst

   -g, --diagnostics

-Run mtfit with diagnostic output.
+Run MTfit with diagnostic output.
 Outputs the full chain and sampling - wil make a large file.